JustineRW/News-Service/README.md

 4. Run `dotnet restore` command in the terminal to restore the NuGet packages
 5. Run `dotnet run`
 6. The backend will run on [http://localhost:5056](http://localhost:5056) and [https://localhost:7201](https://localhost:7201).
+7. You can view the data that the backend will return by going to http://localhost:5056/api/articles?language=en

 The frontend will call [http://localhost:5056](http://localhost:5056)